nvictor/atalanta/README.md

 When the time came, Artemis sent her champion on a journey with the Argonauts.
 She warned Atalanta to never marry a man, and to never forget everything she had taught her.

-They began their adventure: on sea, on land, to great palaces and great kingdoms, against great warriors and against gods.
-The Argonauts came back victorious.
-And Atalanta came back pregnant.
+They began their adventure: on sea, on land, to great palaces and great kingdoms, against great warriors and against the gods.
+The Argonauts came back victorious, and Atalanta came back pregnant.

 Artemis would not let her set foot in Arcadia.
 Atalanta had not broken her vow not to marry a man, but she had broken with the Arcadian way of life.